Japan Golf Tour

+In 2008, the tour ventured outside of Japan for the first time, co-sanctioning the Pine Valley Beijing Open in China, alongside the Asian Tour.
+In 2013, the tour also co-sanctioned two events at the beginning of the year in Thailand and Indonesia with the OneAsia Tour.

 In December 2022, a new agreement involving the JGTO, PGA Tour and European Tour was announced.
-As part of the deal, from 2023 onwards the top three on the Japan Golf Tour's season-ending money list will earn status to play on the European Tour for the following season.
+As part of the deal, from 2023 onwards the top three on the Japan Golf Tour's season-ending money list earned status to play on the European Tour for the following season.